A Pragmatist’s View on Executive Summaries

 Given the above, my practical variant of best practice advice for crafting executive summaries boils down to the following:

-• Always aspire to early executive summary preparation, and challenge anyone who disagrees, citing the range of quantified and anecdotal evidence supporting APMP’s position.
+Challenge anyone who disagrees, citing the range of quantified and anecdotal evidence supporting APMP’s position.
 If you can’t complete the executive summary early, then at least start outlining/storyboarding early, ideally prior to the tender being published.
 This has a secondary benefit of pushing capture/BD practitioners to get their houses in order and maybe even assist positioning efforts.

-• Always have key submission reviewers involved in executive summary formative thinking and framing.
 I often see the executive summary drafting process derailed by seagull-like late reviewing – even when perfect plans with iterative milestone reviews have been agreed upon and scheduled well in advance.
 The ‘executive’ in executive summary seems to invite a multiplicity of opinions, often based on paradigms that conflict with APMP’s best practice.
 The executive summary preparation process needs to embrace this diversity early, not become beholden to it later.
 Early reviewer engagement also helps address the capture planning shortcomings noted above.

-• Recognise that executive summary drafting timelines and reviews will differ from other submission content.
 This includes understanding that the executive summary has multiple solutioning, commercial and other dependencies, and that it might undergo more review iterations.
 We may as well plan for reality rather than fail to deliver on an aspiration.

-• Attend to the cover letter at the same time as the executive summary.
 They are persuasive cousins sitting next to each other in the bid persuasive pyramid (as we call it).
 By writing both concurrently, it’s easier to harmonise these documents and ensure both deliver the goods.
 We’ll talk about cover letters another day.
 They’re a whole other kettle of fish…

 Having re-read my advice, I’m not sure I should have felt so guilty after all.
 As always, best practice is just that – evidence-based practices we should all aspire to.
 It must be my pragmatist nature that has me searching for ways to get as close as possible to it, recognising the real-world constraints we bidding professionals face.